MuizZer07/University-Assignments/README.md

 ### Commercial Assignments

-Assignments that I've done for various clients.
-Mostly university (undergrad) Computer Science, Information technology, Business related class assignments.
+This repository contains assignments which I solved from university Computer Science, Information technology, Business related classes (Australian undergrad & masters courses).
+Feel free to get any help from those solutions.
+Thanks!

-#### Completed Assignments:
+#### List of Assignments:
 - _a[1] 15.10.19 - CSE1OOF/CSE4OOF Java OOP Assignment: Object Oriented Programming Problem
 - _a[2] 11.12.19 - ICT AI Theory: Analysis of Solution by AI Algorithm
 - _a[3] 08.04.20 - Emerging Technologies: Impact of emerging technologies